truelockmc/video-downloader/videasy.md

-# How to download from videasy
+# How to download from videasy (and similar Movie Sites)

 You cannot directly input a player link like https://player.videasy.net/movie/1234821, as this doesnt directly lead to the video file.<br><br>
 So, you need to get the Link to the .m3u8 file.